Fernando Romero (footballer)

-Fernando Raúl Romero González (born 24 April 2000) is a Paraguayan professional footballer who plays as a forward for Paraguayan club Sportivo Trinidense.
-He has previously played for Club Nacional, Guaireña, Cerro Porteño, Melbourne Victory and Independiente Rivadavia.
+Fernando Raúl Romero González (born 24 April 2000) is a Paraguayan professional footballer who plays as a forward for Chilean club Deportes Concepción on loan from Argentine club Independiente Rivadavia.

 Club career

 Fernando has played 76 Paraguayan top flight games, and has also previously made appearances in Copa Libertadores and Copa Sudamericana.
 In February 2023, Fernando was loaned to Melbourne Victory until the end of the 2022–23 A-League Men season.

+As a player for Argentine club Independiente Rivadavia, Romero was loaned out to Sportivo Trinidense in June 2025.
+A year later, he was loaned out to Chilean club Deportes Concepción until the end of 2026 with a purchase option.